Skip to main content

 Metabisulfite Reactions

 Metabisulfite preservative can sometimes be used to stop crustaceans (such as prawns) from discolouring.
-Reactions to this preservative (also used in wine, beer and some dried fruit as a preservative) include wheezing/tight chest (more common in those with asthma), stomach irritation (e.g. nausea, pain) and very uncommonly, itch/rashes.
+This preservative is also used in wine, beer and some dried fruit as a preservative.
+Adverse reactions include wheezing/tight chest (more common in those with asthma), stomach irritation (such as nausea and pain), and rarely itch/rashes.

 Cause